jacobrosenthal/workshop-iot-devfest/readme.md

 ```
 Note, this hooking many functions together is called the builder pattern, and along with iterators are specific examples of some of the more declaritive (or functional) styles seen in Rust.
 Both syntaxes lead to rather pleasant and easy to reason about code.

 * Can you use [thread::sleep](https://doc.rust-lang.org/std/thread/fn.sleep.html) to sleep between characters so it looks stuttery like text coming over the wire?
-You'll also needed to `stdout().flush()` between character writes or theyll get buffered by the operating system and all come out at the same time.
+You'll also needed to `stdout().flush()` between character writes or they'll get buffered by the operating system and all come out at the same time.

 ## put it all together